 Se-ah-dom’s ancestors are from Celilo, a fishing village along the Columbia River and one of the oldest known settlements in the West.

-Cliff Jones is the Interim Executive Director for MRG Foundation.
-He has over 30 years’ experience in social services, community education, and human rights advocacy.
+Cliff Jones is Advisor to the MRG Foundation.
+He has over 30 years’ experience in social services, community education, and human rights advocacy and is a partner at Capacity Building Partnerships.
 Cliff is co-founder of Tools for Diversity, a comprehensive curriculum led by a multi-cultural team that addresses problems caused by discrimination and prejudice and supports building culturally competent organizations.
 His wide range of organizational experience includes skill-building for boards and supervisors, planning, mediation, workplace diversity, multicultural alliances, conflict resolution, and group facilitation.
 Cliff has also served on MRG’s Board of Directors and Grantmaking Committees.